 How can anyone own a culture?
 The British Museum is full of artifacts that the UK stole from all around the world, but mostly when we talk about cultural appropriation, we’re talking about borrowing an idea.

 What Is It

 Fashion designers, musicians, and Halloween costume wearers have been accused of engaging in cultural appropriation.
-In some cases, the alleged appropriator is quick to apologize; in others, they defend their actions as merely an attempt to appreciate a different culture.
-So why do we find cultural appropriation morally objectionable?
+In some cases, the alleged appropriator is quick to apologize; in others, they defend their actions as a way of appreciating a different culture.
+So why is cultural appropriation such a morally fraught issue?
 Is there a clear-cut way to tell whether we’re exploring or exploiting?
 And can we come up with principles that allow artists to be inspired while also allowing communities to hold on to what is theirs?
-Josh and Ray mix it up with Dom Lopes from the University of British Columbia, author of Being for Beauty: Aesthetic Agency and Value.
+Josh and Ray mix it up with Dominic Lopes from the University of British Columbia, author of Aesthetic Injustice: A Cosmopolitan Theory (forthcoming).

 When is it disrespectful to copy someone else's style?

 How do you draw the line between appreciation and appropriation?